mermaid-js/mermaid/docs/gitgraph.md

 Look at the imaginary railroad map created using Mermaid.
 Here, we have changed the default main branch name to `MetroLine1`.

 ## Customizing branch ordering
-In Mermaid, by default the branches are shown in the order of their defintion or appearance in the diagram code.
+In Mermaid, by default the branches are shown in the order of their definition or appearance in the diagram code.

 Sometimes you may want to customize the order of the branches.
-You can do this by using the `order` keyword next the branch definiton.
+You can do this by using the `order` keyword next the branch definition.
 You can set it to a positive number.

-Mermaid follows the given precendence order of the `order` keyword.
+Mermaid follows the given precedence order of the `order` keyword.
 - Main branch is always shown first as it has default order value of `0`. (unless its order is modified and changed from `0` using the `mainBranchOrder` keyword in the config)
 - Next, All branches without an `order` are shown in the order of their appearance in the diagram code.
 - Next, All branches with an `order` are shown in the order of their `order` value.